-These days I spend most of my time in Taipei 台北, the capital of Taiwan 台灣, where I enjoy a low cost of living, relatively high quality of life, and an endlessly stimulating urban environment.
-Taiwan is a productive place of exile—there’s a wide variety of working cafes where I can get things done and it’s bike-friendly enough that I get around on two wheels without feeling like a second-class citizen.
-Most of my time is spent on professional development and a number of creative projects:
+These days I spend most of my time in Taipei 台北, the capital of Taiwan, where I enjoy a low cost of living, relatively high quality of life, and an almost endlessly stimulating urban environment.
+Taiwan is a productive place of exile—there’s a wide variety of working cafes and co-working spaces where I can get things done.
+It’s also bike-friendly enough that I get around on two wheels without feeling like a second-class citizen.
+Most of my time is spent on web development:

 Now for some of the more irregular activities I engage in from time to time:

-- Hunting Hu Ye 虎爺, the tiger god commonly found in temples all around Taiwan 台灣.
+- Hunting for Hǔ Yé 虎爺, the tiger deity commonly found in temples all around Taiwan.
 I’ve taken dozens of photos of different representations of Hu Ye and hope to author a big post about it sometime this year.
 This is all part of trying to learn more about temple culture in Taiwan.

-- Maintaining this public map of working cafes and food/drink recommendations in Taiwan.
+- Maintaining public maps of working cafes and food/drink recommendations in Taiwan.

 - Learning Chinese, mostly through osmosis at this point.
-I look forward to being able to engage in a more formal program of study sometime this year.
+I look forward to being able to engage in a more formal program of study when I have some spare time.